mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 For a long time, I struggled with notes like these because it was hard to clarify them without sounding defensive.
 My instinct was to ask, "what's confusing about it?" but that could come across as grouchy.

-Once, I unintentionally gave a teammate a vague note, and they responded in a way that I found fantastically disarming:
+Once, I unintentionally sent a vague note to my teammate, and he responded in a way that I found fantastically disarming:

 >What changes would be helpful?

-I love this response and use variations of it whenever a reviewer gives me unclear feedback.
-It lacks defensiveness and signals openness to feedback.
+I love this response because it lacks defensiveness and signals openness to feedback.
+Whenever a reviewer gives me unclear feedback, I always respond with some variation on the "helpful" question.

-Another helpful technique is to take a guess at your reviewer's intent and proactively edit your code based on that assumption.
+Another useful technique is to guess your reviewer's intent and proactively edit your code based on that assumption.
 For a note like, "this is confusing," give your code a second look.
 Usually there's *something* you can do to improve clarity.
 A revision communicates to your reviewer that you're open to change, even if it's not the one they had in mind.

 ## Award all ties to your reviewer